symmy596/Polypy/README.md

 [![Documentation Status](https://readthedocs.org/projects/polypy/badge/?version=latest)](https://polypy.readthedocs.io/en/latest/?badge=latest)
 <a href='https://coveralls.io/github/symmy596/PolyPy?branch=master'><img src='https://coveralls.io/repos/github/symmy596/PolyPy/badge.svg?branch=master' alt='Coverage Status' /></a>

-This is the documentation for the open-source Python project - `polypy`.
-A library designed to facilitate the analysis of [DL_POLY](https://www.scd.stfc.ac.uk/Pages/DL_POLY.aspx) and [DL_MONTE](https://www.ccp5.ac.uk/DL_MONTE) calculations. polypy is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
+This is the documentation for the open-source Python project - `polypy`, A library designed to facilitate the analysis of [DL_POLY](https://www.scd.stfc.ac.uk/Pages/DL_POLY.aspx) and [DL_MONTE](https://www.ccp5.ac.uk/DL_MONTE) calculations. polypy is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
 It is hoped that this tool will bring some benfits to the solid state community and facilitate data analysis and the generation of publication ready plots (powered by Matplotlib.)